• Skip to primary navigation

 Why No Tahini?

 You’ll notice I didn’t add any tahini to this recipe.
-Traditional hummus, like my Lemon Dill Hummus, uses tahini, which is a creamy paste made from ground sesame seeds.
+Traditional hummus, like my Lemon Dill Hummus, uses tahini, a creamy paste made from ground sesame seeds.

 Tahini adds a slightly nutty flavor to the hummus, along with a creamy texture, but because I want the sweetness of the beets to shine, I omitted tahini altogether.

-Plus, if you have a sesame allergy, or just don’t like the taste of tahini, you can feel good knowing you don’t need it to make and enjoy hummus.
+Plus, if you have a sesame allergy or don’t like the taste of tahini, you can feel good knowing you don’t need it to make and enjoy homemade hummus.

-If you find that the hummus is too thick or chunky after blending it, just add a little water or extra olive oil and blend it again until you reach the desired texture.
+If you find the hummus too thick or chunky after blending it, add a little water or extra olive oil and blend it again until you reach the desired texture.

 Why We Love this Recipe

 We love eating healthy, and beets make it easy to eat healthily.
-Beets are a superfood that are loaded with antioxidants, and they’re a great source of fiber, potassium, iron, calcium, Vitamin K, and folate.
-Beets are also a powerful detoxifier and are known for breaking down and helping us excrete toxins from our bodies.
+Beets are loaded with antioxidants, and they’re a great source of fiber, potassium, iron, calcium, Vitamin K, and folate.
+Beets are also powerful detoxifiers that break down and excrete toxins from our bodies.

 More Dip Recipes